• Skip to primary navigation

 Course Info

-Due to the large number of competitors who take part in this tournament, three courses are used.
+Due to the large number of competitors who take part in this tournament, three courses are normally used, though only two were played in 2024.
 Each pairing will play one round each at Pebble Beach, Spyglass Hill and the Shore Course at Monterey Peninsula before those who make the cut go on to play one more round at the world famous Pebble Beach.

 Pebble Beach is arguably the most iconic golf course in the USA.
 The coastal links has hosted the U.S. Open six times and as such is capable of being set up to be an incredibly demanding test of golf.
 It is always some way from its most difficult for the AT&T Pebble Beach Pro-Am despite the famously small greens.